A Euclidean Distance Matrix Model for Convex Clustering: Introduction

 The organization of the paper is as follows.
-In section \ref{sec:2}, we propose the EDM model for clustering.
+In section \ref{sec:2}, we propose the EDM model for clustering, and the exact recovery property is established.
 In section \ref{sec:3}, we introduce the majorization penalty algorithm to solve the resulting model.
-In section \ref{sec:4}, we discuss how to solve the subproblem.
-Numerical results are demonstrated in section \ref{sec:5} to show the efficiency of the proposed model and the algorithm.
+In section \ref{sec:4}, we discuss how to solve the subproblem in an elementwise way.
+Numerical results are demonstrated in section \ref{numerical-experiments} to show the efficiency of the proposed model and the algorithm.
 Final conclusions are made in section \ref{sec:6}.

-{\bf{Notations}} We use $\| \cdot \| $ to denote the $l_2$ norm for vectors and Frobenius norm for matrices.
+{\bf{Notations}} We use $\| \cdot \| $ to denote the $\ell_2$ norm for vectors and Frobenius norm for matrices.
 We use $ diag(X) $ to denote the vector whose elements come from the diagonal elements of the matrix $X$.
-We use $Diag(\pmb x)$ to denote the diagonal matrix whose diagonal elements come from the vector $\pmb x$.
-Let $S^n$ denote the set of symmetric matrices with size $n$ by $n$.
+We use $Diag(x)$ to denote the diagonal matrix whose diagonal elements come from the vector $x$.
+Let $S^n$ denote the set of real symmetric matrices with size $n$ by $n$.
+We use $[n]$ to denote $\{1,\cdots,n\}$, and $|\Omega|$ to denote the number of elements in a set $\Omega$.